Self-Injectable Weight Management Treatment

 • You are over 18 years of age

-• Your initial (pre-treatment) BMI is 30 or more
+• Your pre-treatment BMI is 30 or more

-• You are willing to engage with lifestyle changes in conjunction with medication
+• You are willing to engage with lifestyle changes along with medication

 This service is not suitable for you if:

-• You are actively trying to conceive (including IVF)
+• You are pregnant, breastfeeding, or actively trying to conceive (including IVF)

 • You have diabetes